Flag of Minnesota: 1893 flag

-For the first 35 years of statehood, Minnesota had no official state flag.
+During the first 35 years of statehood, Minnesota did not have an official state flag.
 That changed with preparations for the 1893 Chicago World's Fair, where each state was invited to showcase its identity and achievements.
 In 1891, the Minnesota legislature voted to sponsor an exhibit at the fair, and then Governor William Rush Merriam appointed an all-male board to oversee the state's participation.
-Responsibility for organizing the display of "women’s work", however, fell to the Women's Auxiliary Board, a group of female volunteers.
+Responsibility for organizing the display of "women's work", however, fell to the Women's Auxiliary Board, a group of female volunteers.

-Recognizing the need for a visual symbol to represent Minnesota, the Auxiliary Board initiated the creation of the state’s first official flag.
+Recognizing the need for a visual symbol to represent Minnesota, the Auxiliary Board initiated the creation of the state's first official flag.
 A six-woman committee, led by Mrs. Franklyn L. Greenleaf, launched a public design contest in 1892 that drew more than 200 entries.
 In February 1893, they selected a design by Amelia Hyde Center, a Minneapolis artist and leatherworker.
 She received a $15 prize for her winning entry.

-With support from the Auxiliary Board, the Minnesota legislature passed an act on April 4, 1893, officially adopting Center’s design as the first state flag of Minnesota.
+With support from the Auxiliary Board, the Minnesota legislature passed an act on April 4, 1893, officially adopting Center's design as the first state flag of Minnesota.